admb-project/admb-examples/glmm-generalized-linear-mixed-models/gams-as-mixed-models/generalized-additive-models/README.md

-The data, which are available from Statlib (lib.stat.cmu.edu/), contain information for each of 534 workers about whether they are members (y=1) of a workers union or not (y=0).
+The data, which are available from Statlib (lib.stat.cmu.ed), contain information for each of 534 workers about whether they are members (y=1) of a workers union or not (y=0).
 The goal is to model the probability of membership as a function of various covariates.